mahdi-zafarmand/Apriori_for_ARM/README.md

 ### To run the code and see all details (with proper dataset file, support and value):
 ./a.out 10Kdataset.txt 0.001 0.8

-### This is a brief report of measures and run times for each of the three scenarios I executed the code:
+### This is a brief report of measures and run times for each of the three datasets:

 #### Results for \~10K transactions:
 9949 transactions, 488 different items, run time =~ 12.74 seconds.